 Gail Anderson-Dargatz

 GailwithbooksGAIL ANDERSON-DARGATZ has been published worldwide in English and in many other languages in more than fifteen territories, and has successfully crossed over into several genres.
-Her most two most recent bestsellers, The Almost Wife, published in 2021, and The Almost Widow, released in 2023, are domestic thrillers, a departure from earlier literary works.
+Her two most recent bestsellers, The Almost Wife, published in 2021, and The Almost Widow, released in 2023, are domestic thrillers, a departure from earlier literary works.
+The Almost Widow was shortlisted for the Crime Writers of Canada Howard Engel Award for Best Crime Novel Set in Canada in 2024.

 Her 2016 literary novel, The Spawning Grounds was nominated for the Sunburst Award for Excellence in Canadian Literature of the Fantastic, the Ontario Library Association Evergreen Award, and was short-listed for the Canadian Authors Association Literary Award for fiction.
 Her 2007 novel Turtle Valley was also a national bestseller.